-With drone usage increasing researchers, technology companies and governments have been working to advance their capabilities.
+With drone usage increasing researchers, technology companies, and governments have been working to advance their capabilities.
 The more advanced they become the more likely they will become part of everyday life in the years to come.

-Those efforts to advance drones were on display in late October when a team of engineers from the Delft University of Technology in the Netherlands developed an algorithm that enables a swarm of mini-drones to move together.
+Those efforts to advance drones were on display when a team of engineers from the Delft University of Technology in the Netherlands developed an algorithm that enables a swarm of mini-drones to move together.
 Using the algorithm, the drones were able to carry out a mock search and rescue mission.
 It's something typically reserved for larger robots that have more sensors.
 With the algorithm, the drones navigate as a pack.

-Having drones travel together can be useful in tracking stock in big warehouses, keeping an eye on industrial fields or surveilling industrial plants, to name a few examples.
+Having drones travel together can be useful in tracking stock in big warehouses, keeping an eye on industrial fields, or surveilling industrial plants, to name a few examples.
 Not to mention wowing millions of people by creating a glowing airplane in the sky.